First volunteer fighters leave Belgium to join Ukrainian brigades

 Russia martial law

-EU foreign ministers meeting on Friday were expected discuss further economic sanctions on Russia, amid Ukrainian calls for an oil and gas embargo.
+EU foreign ministers meeting Friday were expected discuss further economic sanctions on Russia, amid Ukrainian calls for an oil and gas embargo.

-The effects of the existing sanctions measures already are being felt inside Russia, where there are calls by the Russian opposition for people to gather for mass protests against the war, but where there are also growing concerns about a clampdown on dissent.
+The effects of existing sanctions measures already are being felt inside Russia, where there are calls by the Russian opposition for people to gather for mass protests against the war, but where there is also growing concern about a clampdown on dissent.

 "There is talk of martial law legislation being introduced Friday," Vladimir Ashurkov, a Russian émigré living in London who worked with jailed Russian opposition leader Alexei Navalny, told EUobserver.
 "This would be seen as a bad sign" of how the war was going for Putin, he said.